apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 ## The journal

-The files of the Cassandra database are saved in the target directory and when you restart the application the state is recovered.
+The files of the Apache Cassandra database are saved in the target directory and when you restart the application the state is recovered.
 You can clean the state with:

 ```bash
 sbt clean